 The other challenge may be a connection problem on the router.
 You can also conduct a speed test near the router and also near the streaming device.
 This is done when you are connected to the same network.
 This way you can verify if the internet speeds are good for streaming.
 You can check if the streaming device is far from the router.
 If the distance is the problem, then invest in a good Wi-Fi extender or a long-range router, or an excellent router for streaming.

 If the speeds from the router are more than 10Mbps which are good speeds for streaming, then you can check the streaming device.
-You can run speed tests on your Roku, Amazon Fire TV streaming device, Apple TV, Chromecast, Android TV among others.
+You can run speed tests on your Roku, Amazon Fire TV streaming device, Apple TV, Chromecast, and Android TV among others.
 You can check the speeds on the Roku device settings, Amazon’s Firefox for Fire TV, Speedtest by Ookla for Apple TV, and Speedcast for Chromecast among others.

 Conclusion